xarray-contrib/xarray_leaflet/docs/usage.rst

 ===========

 xarray-leaflet currently accepts DataArrays that are in the ``EPSG:4326`` projection (aka ``WGS84``).
 This means that the ``x`` and ``y`` coordinates are expressed in degrees (longitudes and latitudes).
-Furthermore, they must be on a regular grid, e.g. there is always 0.1 between two coordinates (although it could be different for ``x`` and ``y``).  xarray-leaflet's primary Leaflet projection is Web Mercator, or ``EPSG:3857``.
-This is Leaflet's default projection, and most base maps that you can find on the Internet support this projection.
-This means that xarray-leaflet will be much more efficient when using this projection, basically because it can slice easily.
+Furthermore, they must be on a regular grid, e.g. there is always 0.1° between two coordinates (although it could be different for ``x`` and ``y``).  xarray-leaflet's primary Leaflet projection is Web Mercator, or ``EPSG:3857``.
+This is Leaflet's default projection, and most base maps that you can find on the Internet use it.
+This means that xarray-leaflet will be much more efficient when using this projection, basically because it can easily slice the DataArray for a tile.
 However, it can also use a custom Leaflet projection, e.g. ``EPSG:3413`` which is centered on the north pole.
 But to do so it will have to work on the whole DataArray, which might not fit in memory if it is too big.

 Static or dynamic mode
 ======================